Visualizing Complexity History

 Even when differing, we like to be respectful of the many pioneers in this business.
 Taking this moment to point out that the pioneers of Visualizing Complexity are not the folks who arrived into the subject via the RSD conference series but rather many other historical and current figures whose shoulders we all stand on, whether we all know it or not.
 Those pioneers who have made significant contributions to this evolving subject include: Joseph Priestly, William Playfair, Christophe de Savigny, Willard Brinton, Otto Neurath, Gerd Arntz, Marie Neurath, Jacques Bertin, Fritz Kahn, Ladislav Sutnar, Richard Wurman, Edward Tufte and many, many others.

-In addition, Visualizing Complexity, Visual SenseMaking is already an industry with numerous consultancies involved, decades before the RSD conference series arrived.
+In addition, Visualizing Complexity, Visual SenseMaking is already an industry with numerous practitioners involved, decades before the RSD conference series and its organizers arrived into the subject.
+Much has already been learned in the past few decades.
+The Visual SenseMaking practice community is not starting in 2022!

 Otto Neurath and Istotype Institute in particular were working in the 1940s at the scale of complex societal challenges with the intention of using visualization as a mechanism to inform change.
 Their influence, even today, is gigantic.
 Richard Wurman optimistically stated that "understanding precedes action".
 These pioneers were not only engaged in complex challenges and visualization but they had already made the connection to informed action.